PedroBern/django-graphql-auth/docs/index.md

 # False
 ```

-During the registration, an email with a verification link was sent to the user.
+During the registration, an email with a verification link was sent.

 ```python
 mutation {